jnozzi/cocoadev.com/markdown/GetRoiImageFromNSImage.md

 It's copy/past.
 Why it won't compile?
 Seems i have no problems with it, only that error and throwing off my application (sometimes.. ok, frequently).
 Ofcause it's only part of sources (they are too huge), it's a cutted function...
 The question is why i have that error, what it meens and how to fight with it.

 ----
 Now it should compile, since it's been fixed.
-Originally your "problem" line read     General/[[NSBezierPath bezierPathWithRect: General/NSMakeRect(100,100,130,130) stroke];, which has more opening than closing brackets and will give you a syntax error.
+Originally your "problem" line read     [[NSBezierPath bezierPathWithRect: NSMakeRect(100,100,130,130) stroke];, which has more opening than closing brackets and will give you a syntax error.
 It's difficult to know whether this is the only difference between what you've posted and what you're compiling.
 Hopefully now that you've fixed it, this is your actual code.

 ----
 Yes ) i'v missed one bracket, my mistake, accidentlly pressed delete button ) But the problem still exists ) With app throwing off with "CGSColorMaskCopyARGB8888" error.